lateralblast/blockheads/README.md

 # BLOCKHEADS

+A script to:
-A script to generate UFW /16 deny rules based on log file entries and disconnect TCP sessions
+- Generate UFW /16 deny rules based on log file entries and disconnect TCP sessions
+- Import an allow/deny list and apply rules

 ## Introduction